If you’re like many women, you take real pride in making your own money. And you should because you’ve literally earned it.

 Here’s the deal: As a woman, the gender pay gap can work overtime to ensure that you take home less money than your male peers.
 It’s not fair, but those are the facts.
 While a raise can help you make up some of the gap (and you should definitely ask for one), investing is another way to potentially build wealth over time.

 Which is what our “Build Wealth" goal works to help you do.
-You do your thing: initially depositing 25% of your investable assets — brokerage accounts, savings accounts, and taxable investment accounts — and then continuing to make monthly deposits that equal 5% of your salary.
+You do your thing: initially depositing 25% of your investable assets — savings accounts and taxable investment accounts — and then continuing to make monthly deposits that equal 5% of your salary.
 Before you go “Deposit how much, Ellevest?!” — this is just a starting point; deposit recommendations can be adjusted based on how much you want to invest and how you’ve prioritized other goals.

 And we do our part: putting together a mix of exchange-traded funds (ETFs), which are diversified baskets of securities that are built like mutual funds but trade like stocks, and cash into your customized portfolio.
 For “Build Wealth,” we’ve chosen 15 ETFs for your portfolio — though the exact composition of ETFs recommended in your customized portfolio depends on your financial profile.